trailofbits/llvm-sanitizer-tutorial/README.md

 At this point you should be able to build your runtime pass by just attempting to build the toolchain.

 # Defining the sanitizer/Modifying the driver
+These steps are what you need to do to define the sanitizer and set up the compiler driver to be ready for integration.
+* In `llvm/tools/clang/include/Basic/Sanitizers.def` add your sanitizers using the macro like all the others.
+* In `llvm/tools/clang/`

 # Integrating a pass